Hermite spectral method for the inelastic Boltzmann equation: Numerical scheme

 \subsection{Convection step}

-Before introducing the numerical scheme to solve the convection step, we should choose the expansion center $[\ou, \oT]$ in the expansion \eqref{eq:Her-expan}.
-Following \cite{ZhichengHu2019, multi2022}, spatially and temporally constant $[\ou, \oT]$ is chosen in the convection step and the specific number is problem-dependent.
-Then, let $\bdf^{[\ou, \oT]}$ be a column vector with all $f_{\alpha}^{[\ou, \oT]}, |\alpha| \leqslant M$ as its components.
-Thus, the moment equations \eqref{eq:moment} of the convection step can be rewritten in the matrix-vector form as
+Before introducing the numerical scheme to solve the convection step, we need to choose the expansion center $[\ou, \oT]$ in the expansion \eqref{eq:Her-expan}.
+Following \cite{ZhichengHu2019, multi2022}, we choose a spatially and temporally constant $[\ou, \oT]$ for the convection step, and the value depends on the specific problem.
+Let $\bdf^{[\ou, \oT]}$ be a column vector with all $f_{\alpha}^{[\ou, \oT]}, |\alpha| \leqslant M$ as its components.
+Thus, the moment equations \eqref{eq:moment} of the convection step can be rewritten in matrix-vector form as

 where $\bA_1^{[\ou, \oT]}$ is a constant matrix and can be diagonalized.
 We refer the readers to \cite{ZhichengHu2019} for more details.